ivycalvert/Re-Privacy_Tool/README.md

 ```
 This can be done via the green "Clone or Dowload" button found on the right of the screen

-Once the dowload has been completed, "unzip" the downloaded file
+Once the download has been completed, "unzip" the downloaded file
 ```

 Open the Google Chrome web browser and navigate to the chrome extensions page